- What Is a Viral Infection?

 - If your child has developed a cough, it is likely to linger on for a couple of weeks.

-- If asthma is something that your child has a history of, the viral infection can cause a bout of an asthma.
+- If your child has a history of asthma, then the viral infection can cause a bout of asthma.

 - In some cases, kids may have breathing troubles and can suffer from wheezing.